 The main reason to crate train your puppy is to housebreak her.
 Generally, dogs don’t soil their dens, and this natural habit helps your puppy learn how to control her bladder when she’s confined.

-Even dog owners need to travel, and it’s expensive and often upsetting to a dog to be boarded away from her family.
-A trained puppy doesn’t have problems with staying inside the crate in the car, in a plane, and in hotels that allow confined animals.
+Even dog owners need a vacation (especially dog owners), and it’s expensive and often upsetting to a dog to be boarded away from her family.
+A trained puppy doesn’t have problems with staying inside the crate in the car, on a plane, and in hotels that allow confined animals.

 3. Staying Out of Trouble

 Despite your best efforts, your home may not always be pet-proof.
 You can use a crate to keep your puppy safe by keeping her away from dangers (such as electrical wires, garbage cans, or human food).
-With a kennel, you can control the places to which your dog has access.
+You can also control the places to which your dog has access.

 4. Dealing With Strangers

-You dog may not know how to react when you have a house full of people she doesn’t know.
-A personal place where she can rest and hide from the crowd can help your puppy feel comfortable and, at the same time, spare you and your guests the situation of dealing with an agitated dog.
+Your dog may not know how to react when you have a house full of people she doesn’t know.
+A private place where she can rest and hide from the crowd can help your puppy feel comfortable and, at the same time, spare you and your guests the situation of dealing with an agitated dog.

 5. Handling Destructive Behavior